A Year-Long Holocaust Book Series from the JFCS Holocaust Center

 San Francisco

-Join us for a special summer session held in honor of Pride Month.
+Join us for a special summer session held in honor of Pride Month, in partnership with Keshet.

 This gathering features an author conversation with Alexis Herr, whose work invites powerful reflection on identity, memory, and the ongoing relevance of Holocaust history.
 The evening will include a guided discussion led by Ron Glait, Director of Community Education, creating space for thoughtful dialogue and personal connection.